Manchester: Music

 Manchester's main pop music venue is Manchester Arena, voted "International Venue of the Year" in 2007.
 With over 21,000 seats, it is the second largest arena of its type in Europe.
-In terms of concertgoers, as of 2008 it is the busiest indoor arena in the world, ahead of Madison Square Garden in New York and The O2 Arena in London, which are second and third busiest.
+In terms of concertgoers, as of 2008 it is the busiest indoor arena in the world.
 Other venues include Manchester Apollo, Albert Hall, Victoria Warehouse, Manchester Academy and the Co-op Live arena, the latter being the largest indoor arena in the UK by capacity, and the third largest in the world.
 Smaller venues include the Band on the Wall, the Night and Day Café, the Ruby Lounge, The Deaf Institute, and Gorilla.
 Manchester also has the most indie and rock music events outside London.